GreatCowBASIC/Help/output/md/overview_raspberry_pi.md

 compiler from its source code.
 This is relatively simple.

-FreeBASIC is not included in any of the major Linux repositories, but there is a customized version for ARMv7 boards like the Raspberry Pi on their
+FreeBASIC is not included in any of the major Linux repositories, but there is a customised version for ARMv7 boards like the Raspberry Pi on their
 <a href="https://users.freebasic-portal.de/stw/builds/linux-armv7a-hf-debian/" class="link">web site</a>.